jonaspleyer/cellular_raza-homepage/content/showcase/bacterial-rods.md

 where $\eta\_i$ is the angle curvature at vertex $\vec{v}\_i$ (see [Figure 1](#fig:cell-mechanics-interaction)).
-We can see that the curvature force does not move the overall center of the cell in space.
+We can see that the curvature force does not move the overall center of the rod in space.
 The total force is the sum of external and interal forces.

 $$\begin{equation}